membraneframework-labs/guide/chapter1/element.md

 end
 ```

-You can use the pipeline from the previous chapter and put this element between sink and the decoder.
+You can use the pipeline from the previous chapter and put this element between the sink and the decoder.